mark-watson/hy-lisp-python-book/manuscript/webapps.md

 # Writing Web Applications

 Python has good libraries and frameworks for building web applications and here we will use the **Flask** library and framework "under the hood" and write two simple Hy Language web applications.
-We will start with a simple "Hello World" example in Python, see how to reformulate it in Hy, and then proceed with more complex examples that will show how to use sessions, cookies, and store use data in an SQLite database.
+We will start with a simple "Hello World" example in Python, see how to reformulate it in Hy, and then proceed with more complex examples that will show how to use HTML generating templates, sessions, and cookies to store user data for the next time they visit your web site.
+In a later chapter we will cover use of the SQLite and PostgreSQL databases which are commonly used to persistent data for users in web applications.
+This pattern involves in letting a user login and storing a unique token for the user in a web browser cookie.
+In principle, you can do the same with web browser cookies but if a user visits your web site with a different browser or device then they will not have access to the data stored in cookies on a previous visit.

-TBD: really do a SQLite example? maybe not.

 I like light-weight web frameworks.
 In Ruby I use Sinatra, in Haskell I use Spock, and when I built Java web apps I liked light-weight tools like JSP.
 Flask is simple but capable and using it from Hy is productive and fun.

-TBD

 ## Getting Started With Flask: Using Python Decorators in Hy